fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 Immediately after fetching the <i>script</i> tag, the browser begins to execute the code.

-The last two lines define that the browser does an HTTP GET request to the server's address <i>/data.json</i>:
+The last two lines instruct the browser to do an HTTP GET request to the server's address <i>/data.json</i>:

 ```js
 xhttp.open('GET', '/data.json', true)